The Streams platform leans heavily on domain-driven design (DDD). We call these domain abstractions streams

 }

-Streams simplify validation by defining validation in their configuration.
+Streams simplifies validation by defining validation in their definition.

 // streams/contacts.json